 How often should you clean your solar panels?

 You should clean your panels thoroughly every 2-3 months to remove the accumulated dirt and debris.
 On the other hand, if you live in a dusty environment near construction sites or an area with a lot of trees and vegetation, you should do it monthly since pollen grains and dust will accumulate, forming grime.
-This filth affects the absorption of light by the panel, reducing the amount of electric energy produced.
+Dirty panels look bad and even though experts rarely vouch for cleaning big on-the roof or ground arrays, cleaning the panels on your solar lights can give them the boost they need to run for more hours at night.

 Should you turn off the solar panel as you clean?